opencv/opencv/modules/gpu/doc/camera_calibration_and_3d_reconstruction.rst

 .. cpp:function:: void gpu::StereoBM_GPU::operator() (const GpuMat& left, const GpuMat& right, GpuMat& disparity, const Stream& stream)

-    The stereo correspondence operator.
-Finds the disparity for the specified rectified stereo pair.
+    Enables the stereo correspondence operator that finds the disparity for the specified rectified stereo pair.

-    :param left: Left image; supports only  ``CV_8UC1``  type.
+    :param left: Left image.
+Only  ``CV_8UC1``  type is supported.

     :param right: Right image with the same size and the same type as the left one.

     :param disparity: Output disparity map.
-It will be  ``CV_8UC1``  image with the same size as the input images.
+It is a  ``CV_8UC1``  image with the same size as the input images.

     :param stream: Stream for the asynchronous version.